 The Cincinnati Bengals were the last American Football League expansion team ever created, playing their first season in 1968.
 Unfortunately for Cincinnati fans, the team all too often performed like an expansion team over its first 50 seasons: At the end of 2017, year 50 for Cincy, the Bengals were ranked just 25th in all-time winning percentage, a mere 10 and 15 games ahead of the New York Jets and Houston Texans, respectively; five years later, after a surprise AFC conference championship win, they’d *dropped one spot* to 26th.

 Things haven’t always been so bleak in Bengal Nation, that small country comprising the greater Cincinnati area, Western Ohio and Eastern Kentucky.
 The team’s first-ever coach was über-legend Paul Brown.
 In 1970, the team’s third year of existence and the first of the NFL’s six-division format, the Bengals took the AFC Central.
 They’d twice more get into the playoffs in the 70s, but ’81 represented a true dream year for the club.

 For 1981, second-year head coach/NFL Hall of Famer Forrest Gregg combined an offense featuring a battery of QB Kenny Anderson and WR Chris Collinsworth and the three-pronged running attack of backs Archie Griffin, Pete Johnson and Charles Alexander with a defense starring Ross Browner and Reggie Williams to get to Super Bowl XVI.
 By the end of the 80s, Sam Wyche was the head coach of a Bengals side armed with Boomer Esiason running the offense, all-time great and utter badass Antony Munoz leading the defense and Ickey Woods all over the place; this team made Super Bowl XXIII.

-But hey, you know what they say about expansion teams: The first 50 seasons are usually pretty rocky…
+But hey, this is an expansion team and you know what they say about expansion teams: The first 50 years are the hardest…